mkartikeyy/productionGrade/Readme.md

 - mongoose aggregate paginate v2 (to write queries for mongo)
 - bcrypt (helps to hash the password)
 - jwt (json web tokens, based on cryptography secure transfer of json data)
-## Custom error and api
+- multer (to upload files)\
+## learning-documenting
-creating a utility to reduce the use of wrapper using `asyncHandles.js`
+creating a utility to reduce the use of wrapper using `asyncHandles.js`\
+learnt how to upload a file from local path to the cloudinary service and retrieve url `cloudinary.js`